federated-learning-experiments/fl-text-models/final_research_report/README.md

 ### Federated Fine Tuning Using a Pretrained Model with Pretrained Word Embeddings

 As both model pretraining and starting with pretrained word embeddings provide ways of kicking off federated training with more intelligent models, it's natural to combine the two approaches.
-In doing so we observed that even with the best of our word embedding approaches, the pretrained model performed worse than starting with federated training using both random and pretrained embeddings.
+In doing so we observed that even with the best of our word embedding approaches, the pretrained model (50 pretraining rounds with 800 rounds of fine-tuning) performed worse than starting with federated training using both random and pretrained embeddings.

 <img src="images/sp_large_pretrained.png" alt="drawing" width=800/>